roshan798/Trip-Easy/README.md

 Before getting started, make sure you have the following:

 - Node.js v20 installed.
 You can download it from [Node.js](https://nodejs.org).
 - MongoDB installed and running locally.
-Create a database and copy the connection string into the `.env` file.
+Create a database named Trip-planer.

 ## Installation